Are You at Risk for Diabetes?

 Eating a healthy diet

 In general, healthy eating for people with diabetes is similar to healthy eating for everyone else.
 The American Diabetes Association recommends eating a diet centered on fruits, vegetables, whole grains, legumes (peas and beans), and low-fat dairy products.

 Contrary to popular belief, there’s no specific type of weight-loss diet—such as low-fat or low-carb—that’s best for people with diabetes.
 Rather than focusing too much on what you eat, concentrate more on how much you eat.

-Adapted with permission from Diabetes: A Plan for Living, a special health report published by Harvard Health Publications.
+Adapted with permission from Healthy Eating for Type 2 Diabetes, a special health report from Harvard Health publishing.